groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/sign/barcode/SSCC18-bmp.md

 date: 2022-03-01T15:12:22
 draft: false
 otherformats:
-breadcrumb: put BARCODE signature on BMP for Java
+breadcrumb: Create BARCODE signature on BMP for Java

 ############################# Head ############################
 head_title: "Adding BARCODE signatures in a BMP file with Java"